carte731/SNP_Context/README.md

 **-ghr = Myrepository (String)**

+### Exit Codes

+If you're using SNP Context in a larger pipeline or program, the exit codes can provide the larger program need information:

+* exit code **0**: SNP Context operations have been successfully executed.

+* exit code **1**: An general error has occurred; check error logs in script execution directory.

+* exit code **2**: A PBS job was submitted, MSI mode only.

 ## Outputs

 If the parameter `all data` is `true`, than all intermediate files are saved in the output directory.
 If `all data` is `false` than only the individual counts tables, combined countst table and rejected files (.VCF, .BAM, .FASTA) are saved in the output directory.